refraction-ray/general-notes/lectures/Breif Intro to Machine Learning for Physicists.md

   Naively, one can agure that generative model are designed for create task, like image generation; while discriminative model is designed for recognition task, like image recongnition.
 Such understanding is too simple to be correct.

   Suppose the data is $$x$$ and the label is $$y$$.
 Discriminative model learns $$P(y\vert x)$$ directly to make a predict on the label of newcoming data.
 Moreover, discriminative model can learn a hard boundary of categories rather than probability.
 Instead, generative model learns the join distribution $$P(x,y)$$ and use Bayes inference to make prediction (generative model can still work in classfication questions!).
 What is the advantage for learning the joint distribution?
-Instead of predicting $$P(y \vert x)$$, you can use it to generate data from $$P(x \vert y)$$.
+Instead of predicting $$P(y \vert x)$$, you can use it to generate data from $$P(x \vert y)$$ by sampling.
 For more comparison on these two concepts, see [this question](https://stats.stackexchange.com/questions/12421/generative-vs-discriminative) and [this blog post](http://freemind.pluskid.org/machine-learning/discriminative-modeling-vs-generative-modeling/).

 * Supervised vs. Unsupervised learning